aolarchive/node-multipass/README.md

   }
 }
 ```
 The app automatically configures itself for a particular provider based on what you add in the config file.
-It then tries to laod a corresponding provider strategy module from the `auth/providers/` folder.
+It then tries to load a corresponding provider strategy module from the `auth/providers/` folder.
 You can also add additional auth strategies by including them or writing your own.
 Each one just needs its own unique provider name.

 ## REST API
 The API allows method override, so for instance to perform a DELETE, you can use a POST and include `_method="delete"` in the post body.